Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: System Model and Problem Formulation

-Denote the direct path channel coefficient of radar that includes path loss and target reflectivity by $\alpha_1$.
+Denote the channel coefficient of radar direct path that includes target reflectivity and distance-dependent path loss by {$\alpha_{1}=\sqrt{{\alpha_T}K_0(\frac{r_0}{2r_{BT}})^{\epsilon_{1}}}$, where ${\alpha_T}$ is the target RCS, $K_0$ is the signal attenuation at the reference distance $r_0$, $r_{BT}=\|{\bf p}_T-{\bf p}_B\|_2$ is the distance between DFBS and target, $\epsilon_{1}$ denotes the direct path loss exponent}.
 The Doppler frequency of the target with respect to the direct path is $f_{D,1}$.
-The target angle of arrival/departure (AoA/AoD) with respect to DFBS is $\theta_t$\footnote{Hereafter, all the AoAs/AoDs are measured with respect to the array broadside direction and are positive when moving clockwise.}.
-The propagation delay for the path between the DFBS and the target, the differential propagation delay for the $n_t$-th transmitter with respect to the reference (first) transmitter, and the differential propagation delay for the $n_r$-th receiver with respect to the reference (first) receiver are, respectively,
+The target angle of arrival/ departure (AoA/AoD) with respect to DFBS is {$\theta_{BT}$}\footnote{Hereafter, all the AoAs/ AoDs are measured with respect to the array broadside direction and positive when moving clockwise.}.
+The propagation delay for the path between the DFBS and the target, the differential propagation delay for the $n_{B_t}$-th transmitter with respect to the reference (first) transmitter, and the differential propagation delay for the $n_{B_r}$-th receiver with respect to the reference (first) receiver are, respectively,

-where $c=3\times10^8$ m/s is the speed of light and $\theta_t$ denotes the target's AoA/AoD.
-Hence, the total time delay from the $n_t$-th transmitter and $n_r$-th receiver via \textit{direct path} is
+where $c=3\times10^8$ m/s is the speed of light.
+Hence, the total time delay from the $n_{B_t}$-th transmitter and $n_{B_r}$-th receiver via \textit{direct path} is